brentp/smoove/README.md

 ```
 output will go to `./my-cohort-smoove.genotyped.vcf.gz`

-the `--exclude $bed` is highly recommended as it can be used to remove problematic regions.
+the `--exclude $bed` is highly recommended as it can be used to ignore reads that overlap problematic regions.

 A good set of regions for GRCh37 is [here](https://github.com/hall-lab/speedseq/blob/master/annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed).